How to Make a Project Manager Portfolio

 This is an ideal location for artists to showcase their talents.
 I’ve seen this concept work on a “mobile level” for graphic designers in the work environment as well.
 The first time I met one of my favorite designers was when she walked in with a larger than life portfolio of the best of the best work she had done over the years.
 We sat there for about an hour as she flipped through page after page of her creative expertise and regaled me with stories behind each one.

 Then it hit me…galleries and portfolios don’t need to be limited to the artists or creative amongst us!
 Why can’t we make a project manager portfolio that showcases and highlights our work as well!
 After all, what we do requires a great deal of artistry in addition to skill, doesn’t it?
-The following will provide some guidelines you can use on how to make a project manager portfolio and display your work for all to see.
+The following will provide some guidelines you can use to make your own portfolio and display your work for all to see.

 What a Project Manager Portfolio Looks Like